futuregrid/cloud-metrics/doc2/source/index.rst

 * Integration of HPC services
 * integration of Nimbus
 * integration of OpenNebula

+Relevant data will be uploaded into a database.
+We have several convenient mechanisms to deal with the data.
+We can create summary of the data and can export in a variety of formats.
+This summary is especially important for administrators who like to find out what is happening on their clouds, but also for users to see with who they compete for resources.
+The output format includes png, googlecharts, and cvs tables.
+As part of our analysis we are also developing an interactive shell that can be used to query data directly from our database.
+Some simple example illustrate our usage of the shell.

 ..
    We are also collaborating with the TAS project that developd